Middle East conflicts largely avoided energy facilities in the past. Not in this war

 Context

-Historically, conflicts in the Middle East have largely spared energy infrastructure, with limited damage reported in previous wars.
-However, media outlets such as NPR and Reuters have highlighted the increasing vulnerability of energy facilities in the region.
-The war with Iran has sparked a mix of reactions, with some outlets emphasizing the potential for catastrophic consequences and others focusing on the strategic implications for regional players.
+Historically, conflicts in the Middle East have largely spared energy infrastructure, with limited damage reported.
+However, media outlets such as NPR have highlighted the escalation of attacks on energy facilities in this war, sparking concerns about the region's energy security.
+The trend has sparked debate among experts on the implications for global energy markets and regional stability.

 Related Topics